A Note on ACT Books

 First, we recommend the official guide from ACT, Inc., the organization that administers the test.
 There is a significant difference between the official questions you will be asked on the exam and the practice questions contained in any other test prep book.
 The ACT, Inc. guide uses questions that actually appeared on previous versions of the test to show readers what to expect on test day.
 There is no better way to familiarize yourself with the kind of questions you will see, and the way they be presented, than to buy and study this book.

 Second, we recommend studying at least one “unofficial” guide to the ACT.
 There is indeed a way to study for this test and to materially improve your score.
 The better unofficial guides contain many time-proven test-taking strategies as well as excellent explanations for the reasoning behind the choice of correct answers to the practice problems.
 You will greatly increase your chances of receiving a higher test score if you go to the test armed with knowledge of ACT test-taking strategies and familiarity with actual questions from previous exams.

-As the title not-so-humbly states, this is the most recent and comprehensive official prep guide available from the ACT test writers.
+This is the most recent and comprehensive official prep guide available from the ACT test writers.
 We strongly advise all prospective college applicants planning to sit for the ACT to purchase this book.
-This is, by far, the most informative book available on the new ACT test.
-Included in this book are 6 real ACT exams (5 in the book plus 2 more online) plus 2,400 additional, high quality practice questions.
+Additionally, this is, by far, the most informative book available on the new ACT test.
+Included in this book are 7 real ACT exams (5 in the book plus 2 more online) plus 2,400 additional, high quality practice questions.